autokey/autokey/Troubleshooting.md

 # Introduction

-This page contains solutions to problems frequently experienced by users of AutoKey.
+This page contains solutions to some of the endless problems frequently experienced by users of AutoKey.

 ## Feature X is not working correctly for me.
 How do I post useful debugging information on the list?